agda/agda/doc/user-manual/language/cubical.lagda.rst

 The central notion of equality in Cubical Agda is hence heterogeneous (which is sometimes called "John Major equality").
 To define paths we use λ-abstractions and to apply them we use regular application.
-For example, this is the definition of the constant path:
+For example, this is the definition of the constant path (or proof of reflexivity):

 .. code-block:: agda